lawrancej/CompilerDesign/index.md

 ### Which is better, compilers or interpreters?
 It depends.

+Because an interpreter never produces an executable, interpreted code is always up to date.
-Because interpreters do not produce an executable, interpreters must process source code every time.
-Therefore, interpreted code can be slower than compiled machine code.
+However, an interpreter must process source code every time it executes, thus it can be slower than compiled machine code.
-However, interpreted code is never out of date.

 ### The C compiler is written in C. How can that be?
 With the exception of the first C compiler, it is possible to write a C compiler in C and then compile it using another existing C compiler.